 You will meet with a paramedical professional.
 This is usually done at your home or place of business.
 He or she will ask you medical questions.
 They will also take your heart rate and blood pressure reading, as well as a blood and a urine sample.

 Oftentimes the insurance company will also want to obtain your medical records so they can review your medical history.
 These may come from your primary care doctor, any medical specialist that you see – or all of these.

 The typical application process takes about 4 to 6 weeks.

 Life Insurance With No Medical Exam

-Well here’s the first thing to expect.
+Well here’s the first thing to expect with no exam life insurance….
 No medical exam!
 We bet you already knew that though!
 All kidding aside here’s what you need to know…

 Oftentimes people think that a no medical exam life insurance policy is easier to qualify for than a policy that requires you to complete a medical exam.
 This may or may not be the case.
 There are different types of no exam life insurance policies.

 In this next section we’ll start to look at the different types of no exam life policies that are available for people over 50.

 The first kind of no exam life insurance still takes about 4 to 6 weeks to get approved.
 The reason it takes so long is because although they don’t require you to do a medical exam, they will still do a thorough job in doing their due diligence before approving your application.